 Inherited traits play a major part in how we look; complexion, eye color, the shape of the face, and so many other traits are influenced by genes passed down from our parents.
 Our appearance isn’t the only thing that can be hereditary—varicose veins and vein health can be too.
-If one of your family members has developed varicose veins in their lifetime, it’s possible that you may end up visiting one of the vein specialists in Orlando later in life.
+If one of your family members has developed varicose veins in their lifetime, it’s possible that you may end up visiting a vein specialist later in life.
 Don’t worry—venous insufficiency is a common problem that affects up to 40 million people in America, and easy, noninvasive treatment options are available to help those with varicose veins feel confident about their legs again.

 Weight gain and active consumption of unhealthy foods can lead to blockages in the veins—the exact environmental factor that needs to be avoided to ward off varicose veins.
 Steer clear of greasy, fatty foods with little nutritional value, as well as soda and other treats packed with sugar.
 Your body as a whole will thank you, not just your veins.